 - APPLICATION must be completed in its entirety.
-Writing teams need to complete only one application, but must provide separate applicant information, essay responses, and release forms (as directed) for each team member.
 Incomplete applications will not be considered.

 - 2 ORIGINAL PILOTS that capture the writer’s unique tone, style, and point of view.
 Applicants retain ownership of these 2 pre-existing pilots which will be used solely for review and evaluation purposes, as part of the application process.

 Applicants must select and designate one pilot to prioritize for the first round of review and consideration.
 Should an applicant proceed to the next round, their second submitted pilot will be reviewed.

 (1) For comedy pilots, follow a four-act structure or Cold Open + three-act structure; for drama pilots, follow a six-act structure or Cold Open + 5 act structure;